 What is CRS Rice Bowl?

 Questions about CRS Rice Bowl in the Archdiocese of Washington?
-Contact Catherine Albornoz, CRS Rice Bowl Coordinator at 301-512-1043 or Catherine.email@example.com.
+Contact Catherine Albornoz, CRS Rice Bowl Coordinator for the Archdiocese, at 301-512-1043 or Catherine.firstname.lastname@example.org.

 Contributions to CRS Rice Bowl provide tangible assistance to our brothers and sisters in need.

 In 2012, parishes and schools in the Archdiocese of Washington contributed $62,142.61, nearly double the contributions from 2011!
 We will not have the total for 2013 until November 2013.

 Seventy-five percent of contributions help the poor and vulnerable outside our country through CRS and provides clean drinking water, educates children, trains farmers in sustainable agriculture, promotes maternal and infant health, and assists small business owners.